w3f/Grants-Program/applications/polkadot-contract-wizard.md

 **Custom contracts**
 - Add the possibility of creating custom contracts, not only with the modifiers but adding the ability to write code using the interface.
 - Compile the generated code and deploy it to different parachains.
+- Following the comments made on the [pull request](https://github.com/w3f/Grants-Program/pull/1413#pullrequestreview-1234970716), our approach will be based on the [ink-playground](https://github.com/paritytech/ink-playground) in order to integrate writing custom code and compiling it.

 **Social Interaction**
 - Create an account to store information.